prototyp3-dev/python-cartesi/README.md

 ## Installation

-To install the framework you just jave to do a simple:
+To install the framework you just have to do a simple:

 ```shell
 pip install python-cartesi